 1. Functional Project Manager

-The first type of project manager is a functional project manager, who has to lead projects within a specific department; it can be HR, operations, or finance.
+The first type of project manager is a functional project manager, who has to lead projects within a specific department.
 A functional project manager’s role revolves around managing the people and resources needed for the project.

 Here are a few general responsibilities of a functional project manager: